seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Let me redeem my brothers both from death.

 **MARCUS ANDRONICUS**
-And, for our father’s sake and mother’s care,
+And, for our father's sake and mother's care,
-Now let me show a brother’s love to thee.
+Now let me show a brother's love to thee.

 **TITUS ANDRONICUS**
 Agree between you; I will spare my hand.

 **LUCIUS**
-Then I’ll go fetch an axe.
+Then I'll go fetch an axe.

 **MARCUS ANDRONICUS**
 But I will use the axe.